seiyria/soa-autofarm/README.md

 * `--host-start-delay` - the delay between your first party member joining, and you starting the mission.
 Default: `5000`ms.
 * `--host-story` - whether or not to host story missions instead of events.
 For more information on hosting, see the section below.
 Default: `false`.
 * `--mouse-hover-block` - if `true`, you can hover over the Nox window and pause execution of clicks.
 Default: `false`.
-* `--nox-allow-move` - whether or not the app should observe all Nox locations (ie, if you move them).
-Default: `false`.
 * `--party-quit-delay` - quit each party after a given time if they do not start (to prevent AFK trap rooms).
 Default: `30000`ms.
 * `--poll-rate` - the speed at which the screen should be checked / updated.
 Default: `750`ms.
 * `--restart-delay` - the delay to restart the app (should be done periodically).
 This clears up most of the lag you get while in game, but it's not perfect.
 It will not restart while in combat.
 Default: `10800000`ms (3 hours).